Johnnytoobadman/Election_Analysis/Analysis/PyPoll_Challenge.md

 ## Challenge Overview – creating the script.

 •	We begin by adding our dependencies and adding a variable to load a file from a path.
-The CSV module and OS package are loaded so we can use the CSV data and work with our operating system.then the variables are created (file_to_load) and (file_to_save) so we can access the data in the designated path and save the file to a designated path:
+The CSV module and OS package are loaded so we can use the CSV data and work with our operating system then the variables are created (file_to_load) and (file_to_save) so we can access the data in the designated path and save the file to a designated path:

 ![	 ](https://github.com/Johnnytoobadman/Election_Analysis/blob/main/Analysis/Script01.png)

-•	Next we initialize the vote counter and create lists and dictionaries for canidate options, candidate votes, County Names and County votes.
+•	Next we initialize the vote counter and create lists and dictionaries for candidate options, candidate votes, County Names and County votes.
 We will also establish variables for winning candidates, winning counts, winning percentage, Largest County turnout name and Largest County vote count:

 ![	 ](https://github.com/Johnnytoobadman/Election_Analysis/blob/main/Analysis/Script02.png)